ding-lab/queryGDC/README.md

 3. `get_submitted_reads.sh`: Get information about SR for a given case (using `read_group` information)
 4. `merge_submitted_reads.sh`: Summarize SR information, writing the following for every unique submitted read file, ` case, disease, experimental_strategy, sample_type, samples, filename, filesize, UUID, md5sum `

 These scripts were developed for CPTAC3 Genomic project but should be of general use.
+Note that these scripts are relatively slow, particularly step 3, which performs a query for every `read_group` in a given case, much of which is duplicate.

 # Useful links: